gokuthecoder/reelflix/Readme.md

 In database connection we need some thing URI String so we put this in .env

-- we remove <mark>&nbsp;/&nbsp;</mark> ,last from my mongodb connection String
+- we remove last<mark>&nbsp;/&nbsp;</mark> ,from my mongodb connection String .
-- we need a name of my database so we set database name in <mark>Constant.js</mark> and export database name variable. if you want then you put database namme in .env , no any issue becuse this is not any sensitive data .
+- we need a name of my database so we set database name in <mark>Constant.js</mark> and export database name variable. if you want then you put database name in .env , no any issue becuse this is not any sensitive data .

 ## Two major approach of DataBase connection
 - Put all db code in index.js (entry point), which is direct execute